RoosLearn/Hospital-Server-Preparation/README.md

 * To POST a new Hospital info, Change the JSON in Body tab and send.

-* To PUT or Update, Change the beeded information.
+* To PUT or Update, Change the needed information.

-* To DELETE a specific Hospital, use DELETE
+* To DELETE a specific Hospital, use DELETE.